xiaoybboy/gtsdb_cnn/README.md

 This repo is half of the course project for COMP7502 Image Processing and Computer Vision at The University of Hong Kong on traffic sign detection.

+# IMPORTANT NOTE

+This repo will be **removed** from GitHub anytime on or after January 1, 2018.
+(UTC+8)

+Git LFS currently does not support removing files still referenced by old commits, so keeping this repo on GitHub will require a monthly fee unless we remove existing commits (which is undesirable).

+As the course project has finished grading, maintaining this repo is no longer sensible.

+If you would like to continue using this repo, please clone it before January 1, 2018.
+(UTC+8)

 ## Installation

 This repo is self-contained.
 You can clone and run this repo by following instructions in readme.pdf.